grafana/agent/docs/sources/flow/tutorials/chaining.md

 }
 ```

-In the above Flow block, `prometheus.relabel.service` is being forwarded metrics from two sources `prometheus.scrape.agent` and `prometheus.exporter.node`.
+In the above Flow block, `prometheus.relabel.service` is being forwarded metrics from two sources `prometheus.scrape.agent` and `prometheus.exporter.unix`.
 This allows for a single relabel component to be used with any number of inputs.

 ## Adding another relabel